Reshaping the Gators 2023 Offensive Line Target Board

 The Florida Gators are entering a pivotal point with the 2023 recruiting class.
 Though players will not be signed until at least December, earning a commitment during the early-latter portions of the summer and heading into the fall have historically been proven to increase the program's odds of signing the player.

-Due to the inherently volatile nature of recruiting, it is tough to get a firm grasp on a program's recruiting board, or if a player will ultimately decide to join that program in the following fall.
+Due to the inherently volatile nature of recruiting, it is tough to get a firm grasp on a program's recruiting board, or if a player will ultimately decide to join that program.
 Oftentimes, it will lead to a player decommitting after a short time or re-considering options.

 That, of course, happens at every program, but we at AllGators are focused squarely on Florida and head coach Billy Napier's efforts to reshape the team's roster.

-Note: This story has and will continue to be updated as recruits make their college decisions.
-So far, Simmons has been removed following his commitment to FSU.